dendronhq/dendron-site/vault/dendron.principles.md

 ### Interoperability

+We aim to make it **easy** for you to use your notes in **any tool or platform** that is most useful to you.
 It should be possible to import/export your data from/to any other source where a user might want to use their information.

 ### Easy to learn, hard to master